azachar/assertj-core/README.md

-# AssertJ - Fluent assertions for java
+# AssertJ FORK - Fluent assertions for java

+This Fork  allows to visualize changes in a nice way in your IDE.

+Here is the original content:

 AssertJ provides a rich and intuitive set of strongly-typed assertions to use for unit testing (either with JUnit or TestNG).